-When we decided to move from Portland, OR up to Seattle, WA to live near the water, we knew this would take some planning.
-We called around a few interstate moving companies but it was pricey.
+When we decided to move from Portland, Oregon up to Seattle, Washington so we could finally live near the water, we knew it would take some planning.
+We called around a few interstate moving companies, but the quotes were super pricey.
 We didn’t want to rent a truck because you pay by the day and that time crunch can be stressful.

-Based on our research, we figured two ReloCubes would be enough, and whatever was left over (clothes, toothbrush, etc.) could go in the car.
-We were certain two would be enough, but the beauty of the ReloCube was that we could just order three ReloCubes and only pay for the ones we used!
+Also based on the research from Moving101, we figured two ABF ReloCubes would be enough, and whatever was left over (e.g., clothes, toothbrush, etc.) could go in the car.
+We were certain two moving containers would be enough, but the beauty of working with ABF was that we could just order three ReloCubes and only pay for the ones we used!

-Let the pros pack the cube!
+Let the pros pack your cube!

-We simply called a local moving company to have them load up the ReloCubes; a decision I don’t regret one bit.
-True, the beauty of containers is that you can pack them yourself over the course of several days (U-Pack gives you three days to load and unload your ReloCube), but the pros got everything quickly loaded and they used up every spare inch of the container.
+We simply called a local moving company to have them load up the ReloCubes; this is one decision I don’t regret one bit.
+True, the beauty of containers is that you can pack them yourself over the course of several days (U-Pack gives you three days to load and unload your ReloCube), but the pros got everything quickly loaded and use up every spare inch of the container.